Quantum state spectrum and field theory of D$0$-brane: D -brane in spinor moving frame formulation. Classical mechanics and quantization

-The experience with supertwistor approach and on-shell superfields of ${\cal N}=8$ $D=4$ supergravity and ${\cal N}=4$ $D=4$ SYM theories \cite{ArkaniHamed:2008gz,Brandhuber:2008pf,Elvang:2015rqa} (extended to 11D supergravity and 10D SYM in \cite{Bandos:2017zap,Bandos:2017eof}, see also related earlier study in \cite{Galperin:1992pz}) suggests that the components of the on-shell superfield parametrize the general solutions of the equation of the corresponding supersymmetric field theory.

-The on-shell superfields from \cite{Galperin:1992pz} and \cite{Bandos:2017zap} are known to describe the solutions of the linearized equations of 11D supergravity.
-Our next problem is to identify what supermultiplet of type IIA supersymmetry appears as the quantum state spectrum of D$0$-brane as described by chiral superfield \eqref{bDAPhi=0}, \eqref{Phi=phi+} obeying also \eqref{D4Xi=ebD4bXi}.
+Experience with the supertwistor approach and on-shell superfields of $\text{D}=4$ ${\cal N}=8$ supergravity and $\text{D}=4$ ${\cal N}=4$ SYM theories \cite{ArkaniHamed:2008gz,Brandhuber:2008pf,Elvang:2015rqa} (extended to 11D SUGRA and 10D SYM in \cite{Bandos:2017zap,Bandos:2017eof}, see also \cite{Galperin:1992pz}) suggests that the components of the on-shell superfield parametrize the general solutions of the equation of the corresponding supersymmetric field theory.
+Our next problem is to identify which supermultiplet of type IIA supersymmetry appears as the quantum state spectrum of D$0$-brane as described by chiral superfield \eqref{Phi=phi+} obeying also \eqref{D4Xi=ebD4bXi}.